Siemens-Healthineers/K2s/addons/registry/README.md

 k2s addons enable registry
 ```

-### Integration with ingress-nginx and traefik addons
+### Integration with ingress nginx and ingress traefik addons

-The registry addon can be integrated with either the ingress-nginx addon or the traefik addon so that it can be exposed outside the cluster.
+The registry addon can be integrated with either the ingress nginx addon or the ingress traefik addon so that it can be exposed outside the cluster.

-By default `k2s addons enable registry` enables ingress-nginx addon in a first step.
+By default `k2s addons enable registry` enables ingress nginx addon in a first step.

-The registry addon can also be enabled along with traefik addon using the following command:
+The registry addon can also be enabled along with ingress traefik addon using the following command:
 ```
 k2s addons enable registry --ingress traefik
 ```
-_Note:_ The above command shall enable the traefik addon if it is not enabled.
+_Note:_ The above command shall enable the ingress traefik addon if it is not enabled.

 ## Access to registry